rymcmahon/rails-full-text-search-form-ajax/README.md

 ### Add pg_search to the Post Model

 First, let's define the difference between a simple search and a full-text search.
 Let's say we have a recipe app that allows users to search for recipes by their name and one of the most popular recipes is "Penne with Arrabiata".
 With a simple search, a phrase such as "penne arrabiata" returns zero matches because the search phrase did not include the word "with."
 With full-text search, however, searching for "penne arrabiata" will return the "Penne with Arrabiata" recipe and all other recipes with either of those words in the title.
+Full-text search is more useful and it's the kind of search visitors are expecting from modern apps.

-We need included the pg_search module in the model we want to search.
-After it's included, create a scope and choose the attributes you want the search to use to look for matches.
+Let's include the pg_search module in the model we want to search.
+After it's included, create a scope and choose the attributes you want the search to use to look for matches (in our case, ```:title``` and ```:body```.
 Setting ```:tsearch => {:prefix => true} ``` will give us the full-text search we desire and it will allow searches for partial words, so a search for "pen" will return "Penne with Arrabiata".

 ```ruby
 class Post < ApplicationRecord